Proudly Celebrating a 5-Year Partnership Grant

 David Williams, Vice President of Human Resources at Northern Health, and Nicole Cross, Northern Regional Director for First Nations Health Authority, spoke of shared goals surrounding the need for enhanced recruitment, retention and support of Indigenous professionals in healthcare delivery in northern BC.
 Both agreed that committed and creative partnership work is necessary in addressing the complex dynamics involved in working toward creating a culturally safe and diverse healthcare system that better reflects, and respects, the communities that it serves.

 An ongoing, and always growing, example of innovative partnership in action is the First Nations Community Education Program, a collaborative program sponsored by the First Nations Health Authority, Northern Health, UNBC’s Northern Medical Program, and the Health Arts Research Centre.
-The program offers undergraduate medical students the invaluable opportunity to visit northern First Nations communities for cultural learning and community teachings and will continue to develop under this larger partnership project.
+The program offers undergraduate medical students the invaluable opportunity to visit northern Indigenous communities for cultural learning and community teachings and will continue to develop under this larger partnership project.
 Dr. Terri Aldred, Carrier from the Tl’azt’en Nation, Indigenous Family Physician and Site Director for the Indigenous Family Medicine Program, spoke about the importance of this project, as well as others being run within the Northern Health region, in addressing systemic racism, cultural safety and social justice.
 While she shared about “less than ideal” personal experiences in the education and healthcare systems, she also shared her hopefulness related to the openness of many non-Indigenous healthcare providers to be “called in” to the task of addressing racism and being self-reflective around discrimination in the healthcare field.
 “We all want the same things and we need to start talking about these things out in the open.
 We need to be okay with the ridiculously uncomfortable process.”

 Two Rivers Gallery Executive Director, Carolyn Holmes, spoke about the connection between art and health when speaking of her excitement in partnering on the project.
 “Creativity, self-expression and cultural expression are so important for us, our healing, health and wellbeing, and especially important for Indigenous peoples.”
 Dave Snadden, representing the Rural Coordination Centre of BC, also shared about the art within healthcare.
 “50% of what we do is not science, it’s art.
 Having the arts involved in telling the stories [of northern BC] is such an important piece of the voice that needs to come from the north.”